-In appearance many end users will find the Biofilm bags almost identical to the old polypropylene bags.
-In normal UK retail conditions they are quite stable – they are designed to break down by composting at ‘end of life’ not during storage.
-Although many of our customers have been using our Biofilm bags since we launched them in 2007 - for those of you who are new to the material, the following information should help to explain the differences between polypropylene bags and their new compostable replacements.
+In appearance, many end users will find our Bio-based film bags almost identical to the old polypropylene bags we used to supply.
+In normal retail conditions they are quite stable – they are designed to break down by composting at ‘end of life’ not during storage.
+Although many of our customers have been using our compostable bags since we launched them in 2007 - for those of you who are new to the material, the following information should help to explain the differences between conventional petro-chemical based display bags and our new bio-based compostable replacements.

-All our Biofilm bags are made in the UK from film that has been accredited to ‘OK biobased’ and DIN EN 13432.
-They are made from vegetable starch and are fully biodegradable and compostable, which means that they break down to CO2 and water which can then be reused in the eco system to make new plants.
-This process can happen in either commercial or home composting or landfill but in commercial composting the temperature will be higher and the process is much quicker.
+All our Bio-based film bags are made in the UK from film made from annually renewable vegetable starch and are certified compostable to ‘OK biobased’ and DIN EN 13432.
+This which means that they break down to CO2 and water which can then be reused in the eco system to make new plants.
+This process can happen in either commercial or home composting but in commercial composting the temperature will be higher and the process is much quicker.
 (As a guide, the film specs state that it takes approx. 45 days for them to decompose at a constant 58°C - similar to that found in industrial composting.)
-The biodegradation process uses naturally occuring bacterial / fungi to break down the film into CO2 and H2O and ecotoxic free biomass (compost).
+The composting process uses naturally occuring bacterial / fungi to break down the film into CO2 and H2O and ecotoxic free biomass (compost).
 In a colder home composter or landfill this will require the presence suitable bacteria / fungi to start the process and it will just take longer.
-The time scale will largely depend on the local conditions, it will inevitably take longer to compost in the Highlands of Scotland than it does in Cornwall.
+The time scale will largely depend on the local conditions, it will inevitably take longer to compost in the Highlands of Scotland than it does in Cornwall or Southern France.

-The shelf life of Biofilm in ideal conditions (at room temperature, kept away from humidity and direct sunlight) should be up to 12 months, but may well be a good bit longer (Some of our original corn starch bags lasted longer but the new vegetable starch bags were only launched last year so until they start to degrade we don't have a definitive time scale).
+The shelf life of Bio-based PLA film in ideal conditions (at room temperature, kept away from humidity and direct sunlight) should be up to 12 months, but may well be a good bit longer (Some of our original starch bags lasted longer but the new vegetable starch bags from a different supplier were only launched a couple of years ago, so until they start to degrade we don't have a definitive time scale).
 The main thing to maximise shelf life, is to avoid exposure to humidity and excessive heat, moisture and light.
 So, realistically in normal shop use you should get many months if not a year or more before any degradation could start to show.
-Biofilm bags are also very stable should they be splashed with water - they don't start to degrade immediately so if wiped off promptly they should come to no harm.
+Bio-based PLA film bags are also very stable should they be splashed with water - they don't start to degrade immediately so if wiped off promptly they should come to no harm.
 Exposure to bright direct sunlight such as in a shop window can result in degradation / discolouration over time, however this is only likely to be a problem in extreme conditions.

 SELF SEAL STRIPS:

-There has recently been some confusion between bio-film (PLA) and oxo-degradable plastics.
+There has recently been some confusion between bio-based film (PLA) and oxo-degradable plastics.
 Oxo-degradables are conventional plastics with additives to assist their disintegration into micro-plastic particles.
 You can therefore be assured that we DO NOT supply oxo-degradable plastics.
-All of our Biofilm (PLA) and Cellulose bags are biodegradable and compostable – they are NOT oxo-degradable!
+All of our Bio-based film (PLA) and Cellulose bags are biodegradable and compostable – they are NOT oxo-degradable!

 According to the Bio-Based and Biodegradable Industries Association (BBIA) recent newsletter Oxo degradable plastics are NOT bioplastics.
 "Oxo-degradables are conventional plastics with additives to assist their disintegration into micro-plastic particles.
 Under USA usage, but also in other countries around the world, it is illegal practice to call these plastics biodegradable.
 Indeed, the European Commission in their 16th January 2018 Plastics Strategy declared they will take measures to limit the use of Oxo plastics in the EU.
 See http://ec.europa.eu/environment/circular-economy/pdf/oxoplastics.pdf ".